OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 Now let's write the script for the experiment.
 Create a file called `MAK01-pwmLed.py` and throw the following code in it.
 Then run it and keep an eye on your LEDs:

+// TODO: the code is good, just need comments to describe what we're actually doing!

 ``` python
 from omegaPwm import OmegaPwm
 import math